 Federal standards, prepares, reviews, and transmits advertisement packages, addenda, maintains and updates City-let bridge construction boiler plates in compliance with FHWA and NYSDOT Engineering bulletins and instructions, and updates and maintains an inventory of all NYC and NYS special specifications used in bridge and other construction projects.
-This Unit approves and issues item numbers for newly written special specifications for the city funded projects.
+This Unit approves and issues item numbers for newly written special specifications for the city funded projects, and enters new items in the Contract and Project Management System Unit item catalogue.
 In addition, they review contract drawings for compliance with contract bid proposal books.